jdeluyck/kcoreorg-website/_posts/2016/2016-12-15-tweaking-woocommerce-payment-workflows.md

 }
 </pre>

-Still not as clean as I&#8217;d like, as we&#8217;re still invoking an internal function, but atleast we&#8217;re using the proper hooks to tweak WooCommerce.
-I&#8217;ll update if I ever find a better way to get to the bank details.
+Still not as clean as I'd like, as we're still invoking an internal function, but atleast we're using the proper hooks to tweak WooCommerce.
+I'll update if I ever find a better way to get to the bank details.